 See the OR Ferrosi Shorts 5" See the OR Ferrosi Shorts 7"

-What we don’t: Only offered in a single, short inseam length; sizing runs a little small.
+What we don’t: Only offered in one short inseam length and limited sizing options.

 14. Mountain Hardwear Trail Sender Short ($89)